Scoliosis management and the Charleston Bending Brace®

 What is Scoliosis?

 For decades scoliosis has been managed with braces (also known as orthosis) traditionally worn 23-hours per day.
-Bracing proved very successful for children or adolescents who began treatment during their most active growth periods up until the time they reached skeletal maturity.
-The Charleston Bending Brace, a more recent development in scoliosis management, now provides an alternative to 23-hour bracing.
+Bracing proved very successful for children and adolescents who began treatment during their most active growth periods and up until they reach skeletal maturity.
+The Charleston Bending Brace, a more recent development in scoliosis management, now provides an alternative to 23-hour bracing as it is worn only at night.

 What are the Benefits of the Charleston Bending Brace®?